marimo-team/spotlights/007-haleshot/README.md

 We encourage you to check out the [repository]((https://github.com/Haleshot/marimo-tutorials)) and show your appreciation by giving it a ⭐!

-## Community Spotlight
+> [!NOTE]

-This project is part of our [Community Spotlights](https://marimo.io/c/@haleshot/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.
+> This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

 We're thrilled to have Haleshot as an active and innovative member of the marimo community!